brunoabreuphd/IntroToPC/README.md

 # IntroToPC

-### Exercises for Intro to Parallel Computing Workshop taught on 11/17/2021.
+### Exercises for Intro to Parallel Computing Workshop.
 This workshop is offered by the [National Center for Supercomputing Applications](https://www.ncsa.illinois.edu/).
 Each exercise is comprised of a serial code and the OpenMP-parallelized version of it.
-Makefiles are available for compilation with GCC, as well as batch job scripts with specific configurations to run the code on [SDSC's Expanse](https://www.sdsc.edu/services/hpc/expanse/).
+Makefiles are available for compilation with GCC, as well as batch job scripts with specific configurations to run the code on different systems.

 ## 1. [hello](https://github.com/babreu-ncsa/IntroToPC/tree/main/hello)
 This exercise is the classic *Hello, World!* code.
 It serves as an introduction to how threads can execute tasks independently and asynchronously.